nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Date filter ###

 A default or consumer provided date range **MUST NOT** be applied by the provider for this section.
-The current issue of repeat or acute medication will be returned
+The current issue of repeat or acute medication will be returned.

 ### Subsection content banner ###